Business Startup CostsUpdated March 2026

 LowNational avg: $190,000High

 Pueblo's western location means sun exposure degrades roofing and paint faster than in overcast climates, shortening replacement cycles by 20-30%.
 The housing picture is equally important: a housing market where the American Dream of owning a home is still financially realistic.
-When it comes to start a coffee shop, the local workforce reflects a price-competitive market where providers work harder for each customer.
+When it comes to start a coffee shop, the local workforce reflects a price-competitive market where local businesses work harder for each customer.
 This is a city where the Nextdoor app has become the de facto price-check tool for every home service.

 What Matters Most